Posted on Mar 12, 2018

 Unless you’re able to set all of your work aside for the next three months, it’s highly unlikely that a security manager can understand and leverage the entirety of the template alone.

-Additionally, a risk assessment template can be a good starting point to help understand and evaluate risks within your organization, but ultimately, cybersecurity risk management is an ongoing, proactive, and responsive process that needs to operate with continuous procedures.
-Any point in time assessment is going to have significant limitations.
-(Read more here.)
+A risk assessment template can be a good starting point to help understand and evaluate risks within your organization, but ultimately, cybersecurity risk management is an ongoing, proactive, and responsive process that needs to operate with continuous procedures.

-For ongoing risk management, organizations may rely on more sophisticated tools that automatically monitor cyber-risks in key areas or even platforms that automatically map findings to the template of interest.
+For ongoing risk management, organizations may rely on more sophisticated automated tools that continuously monitor cyber-risks in key areas.
+Software-as-a-service (SaaS) platforms ease the monitoring burden by automatically mapping findings to the template of interest.
 In summary, an information security risk assessment template is a valuable tool for businesses who are jumping into risk reviews for the first time, or who may just need a new perspective on existing processes.
 However, these should be used with an understanding of the limitations and with the ultimate goal of building.